-The sale of stamps to these entities is made directly or indirectly by the Company in the normal course of business at arm's length prices and is included with revenue.
+The sale of stamps to entities referred to above is made directly or indirectly by the Company in the normal course of business at arm's length prices and is included within revenue.
 Disclosure of these amounts, which are not material, is not deemed necessary for the purpose of understanding the Company's financial results or its financial position.

-In addition the following transactions were carried out by the Company with related parties:
+In addition, the following transactions were carried out by the Company with related parties:

 Company

-2017
+2018

 €'000 €'000

 Ultimate parent

-Services provided to 49 29
+Services provided to 53 49

-Bank interest income 6 11
+Bank interest income from - 6

-Goods and services provided by 168 147
+Goods and services provided by 185 168

 Subsidiary

-Services provided to 3 -
+Services provided to 2 3

-Services provided by 308 -
+Services provided by 595 308

-There were no year end balances with related parties arising from the above transactions.
+Year end balances with related parties arising from the above transactions are disclosed in Note 10 to these financial statements.